-- has been employed at the school for two or more years at the time at which the application for admission to the school is made; - is recruited to fill a vacant post for which there is a demonstrable skill shortage
+- has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or - is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-A supplementary information form (SIF) must be completed and returned to the Local authority at the time of application if you wish to claim staff child priority.
+A SIF must be completed and returned to your home local authority at the time of application if you wish to claim staff child priority.

+3.2.
 Academy, voluntary aided and free schools oversubscription criteria